 Emergency Solutions Grant Entitlement Areas

-Emergency Solutions Grant (ESG) funds are awarded to the San Diego ESG entitlement areas by HUD for the purpose of providing Essential Services, Shelter Operations, and assistance to persons who are homeless or at-risk of being homeless in the Region.
+Emergency Solutions Grant (ESG) funds are awarded to the San Diego ESG entitlement areas by HUD for the purpose of providing Homeless Prevention, Street Outreach, Emergency Shelter, and Rapid Rehousing.
 The CoC directly participates with jurisdictions that receive ESG funds.
 In each case, the CoC consults with the jurisdiction to develop cooperative plans and strategies that leverage ESG and other resources to provide emergency shelter, prevention, and rapid re-housing services.

 The CoC and ESG entitlement areas are responsible for reporting and evaluating the performance of ESG program recipients and subrecipients.
 In response, the CoC has prepared an ESG Guide that includes information about the responsibilities of the CoC and ESG area, HUD regulations, cross-jurisdiction strategies, and policy statements.